nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_BASICS.md

 export default Kennel
 ```

-Looks a bit familiar, right?
-We're making a subclass of an existing `Component` base class.
-It has a single method, `render`, that returns an HTML representation of some (hard-coded) data.
+Some of this looks familier, sort of.
+This is simply another way of building a JavaScript object (Kennel) that has a single property -- a method called render -- that returns an HTML representation of some (hard-coded) data.
 You've done all of that before.

-Sort of.

 That stuff that looks like HTML?
 It's not.
 It's called [JSX](https://reactjs.org/docs/introducing-jsx.html), and it basically allows us to write JavaScript that looks like HTML in our code, so we can better visualize what the eventual rendered HTML structure will look like.

 Even though we write `<Kennel>` in React code, which looks like an HTML element, you can consider each one of your components as a factory function.
 It's just a function that returns an object.

-To display our `Kennel` component, we need to modify the `index.js file`.
-This file, `index.js`, is the first javascript file that runs in our app.
+To display our `Kennel` component, we need to modify the `index.js` file.
+This file, `index.js`, is the entry file or the first JavaScript file that runs in our app.

 ```js
 import React from 'react';